-Cumulative effects refer to effects of the proposed project when combined with other related projects were considered in analyzing the traffic, air, noise, public services and other impacts of the project.
-The Initial Study analysis found that the proposed project would not result in any considerable contributions to cumulative impacts.
+Cumulative effects refer to effects of the proposed project when combined with other related projects were considered in analyzing the traffic, air, noise, public services

 Cumulative impacts would occur if the proposed project would substantially increase population or housing and the resulting growth would result in impacts to public services, open space and other natural resources.
 The proposed project will relocate an existing facility and as such will not increase population, housing or traffic.
 Thus, the project does not cause an increase in population, housing or growth which would adversely and cumulatively impact public services, open space or natural resources.